 What is MFA?
 Follow the link to read a quick blog about what MFA is and why you need it.

-While you can authenticate by typing in a 6-digit verification code sent your phone or email address, having to jump back and forth between tabs and apps and then typing out the code is really annoying.
-The Microsoft Authenticator app alleviates this poor end user experience.
+While you can authenticate by typing in a 6-digit verification code sent to your phone or email address, having to jump back and forth between tabs and apps and then typing out the code is really annoying.
+The Microsoft Authenticator app alleviates this poor end-user experience.
+Why use MFA?
+Click on the picture below for a short video:

 Benefits of the Microsoft Authenticator App